 Alternatively, you can run the installed wrench-dashboard tool, which provides interactive visualization/inspection of the generated JSON simulation output.
-You can run the dashboard for the JSON output generated by the example simulators in examples/workflow_api/basic-examples/bare-metal-bag-of-task and examples/workflow_api/basic-examples/cloud-bag-of-task.
+You can run the dashboard for the JSON output generated by the example simulators in examples/workflow_api/basic-examples/bare-metal-bag-of-task and examples/workflow_api/basic-examples/bare-metal-bag-of-task and examples/ workflow_api/basic-examples/cloud-bag-of-task.
 These simulators produce a JSON file in /tmp/wrench. json.
 Simply run the command wrench-dashboard, which pops up a Web browser window in which you simply upload the /tmp/wrench.json file.